LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 # Required System Components
 This is a multi system deployment that requires separate Windows and Linux systems.
 These systems can be deployed on either Physical or Virtual Machines, but for performance minimums must be adhere to

-## Windows 10 System
+## Windows 10 Application System
 This system is primarily used for NinjaTrader 8 deployment
 - Windows 10 (has not yet been tested with Windows 11)
 - 8 Physical or Virtual CPUs
-- 24 GB of Memory
+- 32 GB of Memory
 - SSD 100GB Storage
 - 1 Gb Internet Connection
 - GPU are not yet enabled as part of the NinjaTrader Platform.
 Recommendation is to use this component headless.